KingImereda/JBC-Database-Project/README.md

 ## Statement of Problem:

-JBC Bank, a financial institution, was facing inefficiencies in managing their credit card transactions using a traditional Excel-based system.
+JBC Bank, A financial institution, was facing inefficiencies in managing their credit card transactions using a traditional Excel-based system.
 The growing volume of data and the limitations of Excel were hindering their ability to effectively analyze and leverage credit card information for business insights and decision-making.

 ## Proposed Solution:
 To address these challenges, a SQL-based database solution was proposed.
 This database would provide a centralized, structured repository for credit card data, enabling efficient storage, retrieval, and analysis of information.